| Title: | Intracardiac Electrograms |

 The individual components of the class are further defined in their

-respective children functions signal_table()
+respective children functions signal_table(), header_table(),

-.
+annotation_table().
 They are very simple classes that build upon the

-class that allow for class safety checks when working with
+data.table class that allow for class safety checks when working with

 different data types (particularly WFDB).

-class can be built from ground-up by the user,
+IMPORTANT: The egm class can be built from ground-up by the user,

 however it is primarily generated for the user using the other read/write

-functions, such as read_lspro()
+functions, such as read_bard() or read_wfdb().

-that is always a list of the above three
+An object of class egm that is always a list of the above three

-object may be missing, and
+components.
+Oftentimes, the annotation_table object may be missing, and

 it is replaced with an empty table as a place holder.